The Trauma-Informed Counseling Center of Grand Rapids

 The Center for Disease Control (CDC) statistics on violence and abuse in the United States are eye-opening.
 Based on longitudinal studies, the CDC reports that, in the United States, one in four children will experience some sort of maltreatment (sexual, physical, or emotional abuse), while one in four women will experience domestic violence.
 Additionally, one in five women and one in 71 men have experienced rape at some point in their lives — 12% of these women and 30% of these men were younger than 10 years old when they were raped.
 This means that a large number of people in the United States have experienced serious traumatic events at some point in their lives.
 As a result of the CDC findings and other such reports, we believe it is of extreme importance that all healthcare professionals become trauma-informed so that they can better understand the influences of trauma on their patients and help them better diagnose and treat what they find.

 However, broadly speaking, healthcare training and education have not kept up with the neurobiology research and scientific studies that have experienced groundbreaking and revolutionary revelations since the late 1990s.
-Because of this, many antiquated cultural attitudes and outright false ideas are still being uttered by doctors, social workers, and therapists alike during medical visits and counseling sessions.
+Because of this, many antiquated cultural attitudes and outright false ideas are still being uttered by consultants, social workers, and therapists alike during medical visits and counseling sessions.
 These clichés, based on older science and cultural stereotypes, and complete ignorance of the latest research have had many negative effects on patients.
 For instance, some patients, who are struggling from the effects of trauma, may have been labeled with an extreme diagnosis—which may identify a “cluster of symptoms” but does not explain the etiology of their situation, nor the cure.
 As a result, many patients have accepted that they are just “mentally ill” instead of understanding that these diagnostic labels should not be treated as “the answer” to their problem, but rather are an oft-inaccurate way for healthcare professionals to understand the “chief complaint” or an idea of “symptomatology.”
 Mental Health Diagnoses give a “snapshot” of what is going on, but are not the “whole picture.”
 In fact, almost all mental health diagnoses cannot be validated by blood tests and other “hard scientific tests.”
 Therefore, if a healthcare professional does not understand the effects of trauma on a person’s mental state and their autonomic nervous system, they may slap a diagnosis on them, which (while a part of the picture), completely derails them from fully understanding what is happening to them and may avert them from receiving treatments that are designed to help people who have suffered from traumatic events.

 Not only are healthcare professionals, as a whole, not receiving adequate education on trauma and its physical and psychological effects on the person—but, many graduate institutions currently training counselors and social workers have not fully incorporated the new science and paradigm-shift implications into their training.
 Lately, there has been a push to make graduate schools “trauma-informed,” but unfortunately, being “trauma-informed” is not yet the norm in most clinics and thus, the public suffers and healthcare professionals and even therapists are frustrated because they can’t understand why certain people are not improving, while at the same time, certain modalities and techniques are helping other people (who are not suffering from the acute or chronic effects post-traumatic event).